QuantumRadioAstronomy/visibility_repr/README.md

-# BSc_thesis: Efficiently representing radio astronomy data in qbits
+# BSc_thesis: Efficiently representing radio astronomy data into qubits

-Knowledge collection of the quantum computing exploration
+Is Quantum Computing viable for radio astronomy?

 ## Research questions
-- Considering that naive representation of radio astronomy data is wasteful in qbits, what is a more efficient  way to represent such data in a quantum computer?
+- Considering that naive representation of radio astronomy data is wasteful in qubits, what is a more efficient  way to represent such data in a quantum computer?
 - How to efficiently turn radio telscope's visibility data into astronomical images?

 ## Learning materials